-At least 80% of a minimum of # children/youth demonstrate improved progress toward academic success.
+2. At least 80% of a minimum of # children/youth demonstrate improved progress toward academic success.

+of strategies to support their child's social-emotional development.

+1. At least 75% of a minimum of # parents/caregivers have increased knowledge

-- 1. Developmental Reading Assessment (DRA) 3rd Grade: A posttest DRA (Developmental Reading Assessment) level of at least an 28 for students scoring a 18 or lower at pretest OR a posttest DRA of at least a 34 for students scoring 24 or higher at pretest. - 2.
-STAR Early Literacy and STAR Reading: An increase of at least one percentile score category (Urgent Intervention 0-9, Intervention 10-24, On Watch 25-39, At or Above 40+) from initial to last assessment on the STAR Early Literacy and/or STAR Reading Assessment for participants with initial assessment percentile score categories below At or Above 40+ OR maintenance of initial assessment percentile score category of At or Above 40+ at last assessment (with no decreases in percentile score from initial to last assessment). - 3. myON Placement Growth: An increase of at least 35 Scaled Score Growth points from pretest to posttest on the myON placement tests. - 4. iReady Diagnostic Reading Assessment (Student Diagnostic Growth Report): A posttest iReady Diagnostic End of Year Reading score of at least the Annual Typical Growth score determined by the pretest iReady Diagnostic Reading assessment. - 5.
-Social Skills Improvement System (SSIS) Elementary (K-6) Performance Screening Guide or SEL Edition Screening/Progress Monitoring Scales Reading or Math Subscales: An increase of at least one level from pretest to posttest on the reading or math skill scale OR maintenance of pretest scores of at least a 4 or 5 at posttest on the reading or math skill scale (case notes to support ratings). - 6.
-Curriculum-based (program specific)
+1. Developmental Reading Assessment (DRA) Kindergarten - 8th Grade: Minimum posttest scores to be achieved determined by grade level.

+2. STAR Early Literacy and STAR Reading: An increase of at least one percentile score category (Urgent Intervention 0-9, Intervention 10-24, On Watch 25-39, At or Above 40+) from initial to last assessment on the STAR Early Literacy and/or STAR Reading Assessment for participants with initial assessment percentile score categories below At or Above 40+ OR maintenance of initial assessment percentile score category of At or Above 40+ at last assessment (with no decreases in percentile score from initial to last assessment).

+3. myON Placement Growth: An increase of at least 35 Scaled Score Growth points from pretest to posttest on the myON placement tests.

+4. iReady Diagnostic Reading Assessment (Student Diagnostic Growth Report): A posttest iReady Diagnostic End of Year Reading score of at least the Annual Typical Growth score determined by the pretest iReady Diagnostic Reading assessment.

+5. Social Skills Improvement System (SSIS) Elementary (K-6) - Performance Screening Guide or SEL Edition Screening/Progress Monitoring Scales Reading or Math Subscales: An increase of at least one level from pretest to posttest on the reading or math skill scale OR maintenance of pretest scores of at least a 4 or 5 at posttest on the reading or math skill scale (observation notes to support ratings).

+6. Curriculum-based (program specific)

+KNOWLEDGE/SKILLS

-At least 80% of a minimum of # children/youth demonstrate improved motivation to learn skills.
+3. At least 80% of a minimum of # children/youth demonstrate improved motivation to learn skills.

-- 1. Social Skills Improvement System (SSIS) Elementary (K-6)/Secondary (7-12) Performance Screening Guide Motivation to Learn Subscale: An increase of at least one level from pretest to posttest on the motivation to learn skill scale OR maintenance of pretest scores of at least a 4 or 5 at posttest on the motivation to learn skill scale (case notes to support ratings). - 2.
-Curriculum-based (program specific) - 3.
-At least 85% of a minimum of # children/youth achieve improved skills.
+Social Skills Improvement System (SSIS) Elementary (K-6)/Secondary (7-12) - Performance Screening Guide Motivation to Learn Subscale: An increase of at least one level from pretest to posttest on the motivation to learn skill scale OR maintenance of pretest scores of at least a 4 or 5 at posttest on the motivation to learn skill scale (observation notes to support ratings).
+Tauck Family Foundation Formative Assessment Tool - Student Survey (Grades 3rd - 5th) Curriculum-based (program specific)

+4. At least 85% of a minimum of # children/youth achieve improved skills.
 (Examples: language, digital, financial, arts, STEM)